Another year, another EMC World. Big difference this time is that this year it almost didn’t happen.

 As a general rule, if I, or the person I am talking to at the time, has a beverage in their hand, I’m not blogging/tweeting it.
 If it is blatantly clear that the information is public, I will share it in a constructed post during, or shortly after, EMC World.

-The issue here is that I am a longtime partner of EMC/Documentum.
+The issue here is that even in my new role, I have a long-standing relationship with of EMC/Documentum.
 As such, I am sometimes privy to information that is not made available to the general public.
-This information is used to serve my clients better.
-If I started sharing this information, then I would no longer be able to learn any of it in the future.
-That information is by far more important any benefit that I may gain by posting it here.
+If I start sharing this information, then I would no longer be able to learn any of it in the future.
+The information is by far more important any benefit that I may gain by posting it here or anywhere else.

 Most information will be going here, into my blog.
 Random thoughts and where I am going (in my annual quest to maintain my caffeine levels) will be mostly through Twitter.
-If you don’t have my phone number, your best bet to locate me at EMC World will be through Twitter.
+If you don’t have my phone number to text me, your best bet to locate me at EMC World will be through Twitter.

 The Time Delay

-I am a busy person at the conference.
+I am a busy person at the conference, though less so this year.
 As such, not all posts will be tagged immediately as I will be focusing on getting them posted and moving to the next session.
 Have no fear, the tags will come.

-I will also be updating my EMC World page of links only once every day.
-While it is a good index of what I have written, it will not be definitive until after the conference is over and I have time to update it.
+I will also be updating my EMC World page of links at most once every day.
+While it is a good index of what I have written, it will not be completed until after the conference is over and I have time to update it.
+I will try and add links from other blogs, but that is also time dependent.

 That’s it…See you there!